 Alcohol and Drug Addiction Consultants (Clinical/Treatment professionals)

-Addiction Consultant in Training (Entry Level Clinical/Treatment profesisonals)
+Addiction Consultant in Training (Entry Level Clinical/Treatment professionals)

-Addiction Consultant in Training (ACIT) is an entry level clinical addiction credential for individuals employed in the addiction treatment field, or enrolled as a college student in addiction treatment studies.
+Addiction Consultant in Training (ACIT) is an entry level addiction treatment credential for individuals employed in the addiction treatment field or enrolled as a college student in addiction treatment studies.

 There are two levels to this credential based upon a person’s educational background.
 The ACIT II is the credential professionals who work, or aspire to work, in Opioid Treatment Programs (OTP) will want to work towards obtaining.

 Certified Prevention Specialist